 I am not going to lie and say it was because my kids would miss me.
 Hell, Steve would be a way better dad, because he would have made their mother much happier.
 Lots of kids have lost their dad and gone on to do just fine.
 The real reason was I couldn’t burden them with having to wear the scarlet “S” of my suicide for the rest of their lives.
 I worried their friends would talk behind their backs and judge them.
 Steve might think twice before dating a woman whose husband killed himself.
 Even worse, it would significantly increase the probability that they would also choose suicide for themselves.
 I love them more than anything and could not bear having so much influence over their lives.

 The decision was made.
 I tossed the gun in the passenger seat, crushed the paper in my fist, and sobbed uncontrollably.
-The existential cage match ended in a draw; too afraid to end my life and to sad to go on living.
+The existential cage match ended in a draw; too afraid to end my life and to depressed to go on living.
 But something was undeniably different.

 For the last twenty years I had been falling into the deep crevasse of depression.
 Continuously picking up more momentum as I tumbled further into a bottomless pit of misery.
 Putting a gun in my mouth and choosing not to pull the trigger changed something.
 Was this the proverbial “thud” of me hitting the rocky bottom?